Bishal-11/Password-Generator/README.md

 Button(root, text = "GENERATE PASSWORD" , command = Generator ).pack(pady= 5)
 Entry(root , textvariable = pass_str).pack()

-# Button() widget used to display button on our window
-# command is called when the button is click
+# Button() widget used to display button on our window command is called when the button is click.
 # Entry() widget used to create an input text field
 # textvariable used to retrieve the current text to the entry widget